qiningliu1/race-to-the-raft/admin/D-test-plan.md

 4) GameState

 we are yet to build this class.
-As for our plan, we are thinking of making this a class where we store current hand, decks, state of board and cats.
+As for our plan, we are thinking of making this a class where we store current hand, decks, state of newBoard and cats.
 All these can be tested effectively by manually comparing to expected states after playing some moves.
 These will be sorted in the future.

 5) Island

 Same for Island class, which is still very new.
-We want to make a larger board called Island using, smaller boards as per the challenge string.
+We want to make a larger newBoard called Island using, smaller boards as per the challenge string.
 The challenge string is different from the boardString so we have made a new class for Islands.
 We will need an orientation class to implement this class and we will concurrently test both.
 After changing the orientation of the boards, the Islands would change